Article At A Glance:

-Alcohol addiction can have a range of negative effects on a person’s health, and one can often be weight gain.
+Alcohol addiction can have a range of negative effects on a person’s health, including weight gain.
+For those seeking ways to lose weight, this challenge can be particularly acute during alcohol recovery.

-Weight loss is often a goal for many, and in alcohol recovery, can be harder to achieve without compromising the goal of long-term sobriety.
+Weight loss is often a goal for many, and achieving it in alcohol recovery can be harder without compromising the goal of long-term sobriety.

 Incorporate movement into your day